 It has a positive effect on the nervous system and is therefore recommended for irritable and anxiety people.
-It relaxes muscles and can therefore relieve menstrual and abdominal cramps.
+It relaxes muscles and can, therefore, relieve menstrual and abdominal cramps.
 It is perfect for treating stomach aches.

 Ginger oil is rich in sesquiterpenes (zingiberene), which relieve inflammation.
 In addition, it contains monoterpenes and aldehydes for which recent studies have shown that they are acting on one of the most common cold viruses.
-Gingerols give the burning effect of the ginger, which alleviate the nausea with a feeling to vomit.
+Gingerols give the burning effect of the ginger, which alleviate nausea with a feeling to vomit.

 Scientists say that ginger is one of the most powerful plant antioxidants ever found.
-Many health studies have also shown that it helps with heartburn, bad digestion and vomiting, and prevents weakness during the journey.
+Many health studies have also shown that it helps with heartburn, bad digestion, and vomiting, and prevents weakness during the journey.

 It also prevents the formation of gases because it improves digestion and inhibits the reproduction of bacteria that would cause an abnormal intestinal fermentation to develop.
 It is an antiparasitic, destroying parasites in the gastrointestinal tract.

-It acts against the digestive cramps; therefore, as an aromatic anti-inflammatory supplement, it is added to the stimulating laxatives, for example the senna.
+It acts against the digestive cramps; therefore, as an aromatic anti-inflammatory supplement, it is added to the stimulating laxatives, for example, the senna.
 It is also an appropriate agent against the digestive cramps with accompanying gases.

 It is an antiseptic and an expectorant.
 It disinfects the respiratory system, because it evaporates through it, and relieves coughing.
 It helps with sarcasm catarrh, inflammation of the trachea and bronchial tubes with accompanying persistent cough, as well as in pertussis and pertussis.